BurdaMagazinOrg/module-queue_watcher/README.md

 and the logging system in case of exceeded limits.

 The module also adds some Drush helper commands, e.g.
-<code>$ drush queue-watcher-size-get</code>
+<code>$ drush queue-watcher-lookup</code>
-.. to get a list of currently existent queues with their sizes.
+.. to get a list of currently existent queues with their states.

-Furthermore you can see the size status of your queues in the status report.
+Furthermore you can see the status of your queues in the status report.

 INSTALLATION
 ------------